Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

       - For example, to go backwards out of four directories, you would enter the command `cd ../../../../`.

-    - Explain that to go back to the `03-instructor` from our current location, we need to go back home directories.
+    - Explain that to go back to the `03-instructor` from our current location, we need to go back four directories.

       - Run the command `cd ../../../../`.